thaodhbk0406/react-basic/README.md

 class ==> className
 Return only one tag html, example: dev
 If you want return more: we need <React.Fragment>
+function component just use for hook is good npm install --save-exact react-toastify@8.0.2

 # Getting Started with Create React App